apjv05/LeetCode/README.md

 ## Topics Covered

+### Major
+These topic are more covered and include a README.md full of patterns
 - Arrays & Strings
 - Binary Search
+- Sliding Window
+- Stack
+- Two Pointers

+### Minor
+These topics arent as coverd
 - Linked Lists
 - Math
-- Sliding Window
-- Stack
 - Trees
-- Two Pointers

 ## Progress